 - Teal gross domestic product of Angola growth was 3,4%

 - Angolan economy is predominantly agricultural

-- Huge deposits of copper, lead, phosphate, salt, gold, silver,
+- Huge deposits of copper, lead, phosphate, salt, gold, silver, and platinum.

 - Ministry of Tourism reported the entry of 194.
 326 tourists from